jligh/angular-simple-feature-flags/README.md

 </div>
 ```

-**(6) Optional** It also possible to toggle the visibilty of a feature by adding a `toggled` attribute
+**(6) (Optional)** It also possible to toggle the visibilty of a feature by adding a `toggled` attribute.

-This is useful when you want to switch between existing and new features.
+This is useful when you want to switch between existing and new features using the same feature flag.

 A toggled feature flag: